yuchen-osdu/crs-catalog/docs/tutorial/CRS_Catalog_Service.md

         specifically the agreed conventions for the `record id` for geodetic data.
 An example is:
         - `osdu:reference-data\--CoordinateReferenceSystem:BoundGeographic2D:EPSG::4267_EPSG::15851`
         - `osdu:reference-data\--CoordinateReferenceSystem:ProjectedEPSG::32632`
-    -   Note that a CRS or CT is uniquely identified by it codeSpace + code combination (in many Operator databases code alone will be unique, but two operators could have assigned the same code to different entities, theoretically).
+    -   A CRS or CT is uniquely identified by it codeSpace + code combination (in many Operator databases the code alone will be unique, but two operators could have assigned the same code to different entities, theoretically).
 It may be confusing that sub-entities also have codes, and these codes are not unique across geodetic entities (except for CRSs and CTs).
-For example, an extent has a code and that code may be equal to the CRS object code.
-Hence when searching for a code (or codeSpace + code) it is better to search through the specific entity of interest, to avoid unwanted results to be returned.
+For example, an extent has a code and that code may be equal to the CRS code.
+Hence, when searching for a code (or codeSpace + code) it is better to search through the specific entity of interest, to avoid unwanted results to be returned.
     -   The code is an integer.
 For entities in the EPSG CodeSpace the code